-Gwynne Shotwell is President of Space Exploration Technologies Corporation (SpaceX), responsible for day-to-day operations and for managing all customer and strategic relations to support company growth.
-She joined SpaceX in 2002 as Vice President of Business Development and built the Falcon vehicle family manifest to over 40 launches, representing over $3 billion in revenue.
-Ms. Shotwell is a member of the SpaceX Board of Directors.
+Gwynne Shotwell is president of Space Exploration Technologies Corporation (SpaceX) where she is responsible for day-to-day operations and for managing all customer and strategic relations to support company growth.
+She joined SpaceX in 2002 as vice president of business development and built the Falcon vehicle family manifest to over 40 launches, representing over $3 billion in revenue.
+Gwynne is a member of the SpaceX Board of Directors.

 In 2004, she was elected statewide to the California Space Authority Board of Directors and served on its executive committee; she has also served as an officer of the AIAA Space Systems Technical Committee.
-Ms. Shotwell participates in a variety of STEM (Science, Engineering, Technology, and Mathematics)‐related programs, including the Frank J. Redd Student Scholarship Competition; under her leadership the committee raised over $350,000 in scholarships in six years.
+Gwynne participates in a variety of STEM-related programs, including the Frank J. Redd Student Scholarship Competition.
+Under her leadership, the committee raised over $350,000 in scholarships in six years.

-Ms. Shotwell received, with honors, her Bachelor's and Master's Degrees from Northwestern University in Mechanical Engineering and Applied Mathematics.
-She has authored dozens of papers on a variety of subjects including standardizing spacecraft/payload interfaces, conceptual small spacecraft design, infrared signature target modeling, shuttle integration, and reentry vehicle operational risks.
+She has authored dozens of papers on a variety of subjects including standardizing spacecraft and payload interfaces, conceptual small spacecraft design, infrared signature target modeling, shuttle integration, and reentry vehicle operational risks.

 Gwynne received, with honors, her bachelor’s and master’s degree from Northwestern University in mechanical engineering and applied mathematics.